Dynamic Plus Segment

 • "Page Visits": to filter by page visit activities.

-Up to ten options can be added per filter used.
-To add more, the same category must be added again with additional options.
+Up to ten options can be added in each filter used.
+If you want to add more, you must add the same category again and include the extra option(s) in it.

-Additionally, to achieve greater precision, Connectif provides powerful filters within each of these activities, allowing for greater audience customization and optimizing strategy results.
+Additionally, for greater precision, Connectif provides powerful filters within each of these activities that allow greater audience customization, optimizing strategy results.

-The option to filter by activity attributes is available for all activities in Dynamic Plus Segments, such as cart abandonment, email sending, opening, and clicking, page visits, etc.
+The option to filter on activity attributes is available for all activities in dynamic plus segments, such as cart abandonment, email send, open and click, page visits, etc.

-Connectif stores data from the last two years for eCommerce-related activities such as purchases, carts, and products.
-Available data for other activities are those generated since January 1, 2022.
+Connectif stores data from the last 2 years for eCommerce-related activities, such as purchases, carts, and products.
+Data available for other activities are those generated from January 1, 2022.

-The time range available for filtering activities in your Dynamic Plus Segments may vary depending on your assigned plan.
+The time range available to filter activities in your dynamic plus segments may vary depending on the plan assigned to you.

-Some examples of contact segmentation based on activity attributes are:
+Some examples of using contact segmentation based on activity attributes are:

 — "Emails": to segment contacts who have clicked on a specific link in a particular email.